-- Attempt all methods of contact documented on the Contact Standards form. - Last attempt will be a letter by USPS Mail stating that the participant has a specific length of time to respond, or they will no longer be provided services from WIOA. - Email the WDB Operations and Compliance Specialist the ASSET PIN of the individual and the intent to discontinue contact.
+- Attempt all methods of contact available. - Last attempt will be a letter by USPS Mail stating that the participant has a specific length of time to respond, or they will no longer be provided services from WIOA. - Email the Operations and Compliance Specialist the ASSET PIN of the individual and the intent to discontinue contact.